 The portfolio managers do not attempt to time the market.
-Instead, under normal market conditions, they intend to invest at least 80% of the fund's assets in equity securities regardless of the movement of stock prices generally.
-When the managers believe it is prudent, the fund may invest a portion of its assets in foreign securities, debt securities, preferred stock and equity-equivalent securities, such as convertible securities, stock futures contracts or stock index futures contracts.
-The fund limits its purchase of debt securities to investment-grade obligations.
+Instead, under normal market conditions, they intend to keep the fund essentially fully invested in stocks regardless of the movement of stock prices generally.
+When the managers believe it is prudent, the fund may invest a portion of its assets in debt securities, options, preferred stock and equity-equivalent securities, such as convertible securities, stock futures contracts or stock index futures contracts.
+The fund generally limits its purchase of debt securities to investment-grade obligations.
 Futures contracts, a type of derivative security, can help the fund's cash assets remain liquid while performing more like stocks.
 The fund has a policy governing futures contracts and similar derivative securities to help manage the risk of these types of investments.
 A complete description of the derivatives policy is included in the statement of additional information.